GlennWSo/resume/ssg/content/4fun/madcad.md

 duration = "ongoing"
 +++

-Glenn contributes to the capabilies of [MADCAD](https://github.com/jimy-byerley/pymadcad), a opensource python CAD library.
+Glenn contributes to the capabilities of [MADCAD](https://github.com/jimy-byerley/pymadcad), a opensource python CAD library.